Legal Notices and Policies

 Blue Cross and Blue Shield of Vermont and the Vermont Health Plan are required to notify you of current legal rights and policy limitations that may apply to your coverage with us.
 The following documents contain important information, and we encourage you to review these materials carefully.

-Blue Cross and Blue Shield of Vermont does not discriminate on the basis of race, color, national origin, age, disability, gender or sex.
+Blue Cross and Blue Shield of Vermont does not discriminate on the basis of race, color, national origin, age, disability, genetic information, gender identity, sex, ethnicity, sexual orientation, or HIV-Status.
 When necessary we provide free services to ensure effective communications, including free language services for people whose primary language is not English.

 Our notice of privacy practices describes the various ways in which we may use and disclose your protected health information in the course of providing your health benefits.